isaac-adebayo/jenkins-ecommerce-deploy/README.md

    - Logged in to the Jenkins web GUI and activated the _"`Githbub hook trigger for GitSCM polling`"_ in the _"`Configure`"_ tab of the pipeline

-   - The Github [repository](https://github.com/isaac-adebayo/jenkins-ecommerce-deploy.git) specifically meant for this project ontains the _`Dockerfile`_ for building the _`jenkins-ecommerce-nginx`_ image.
+   - This Github [repository](https://github.com/isaac-adebayo/jenkins-ecommerce-deploy.git) specifically meant for this project ontains the _`Dockerfile`_ for building the _`jenkins-ecommerce-nginx`_ image.
 This repository is also shared by the developers of the ecommerce website to maintain versions of the website.

-   - Went to the repository _`Settings -> Webhooks -> Add webhook`_ and added a new webhook with the below settings:
+   - Added a new webhook to the Github's repository:  _`Settings -> Webhooks -> Add webhook`_.
+The Webhook was congigured with the below settings:
        - Payload URL = "http://hostIP:8080/github-webhook/"
        - Content type = "application/json"
        - And left other settings on default.